Homeowner Association / Non-Profit Mutual Benefit Corporations

 If you suspect criminal activity, such as fraud, theft or embezzlement on the part of the board of directors or individual officers, please file a report with the police or sheriff's department in the area where the crime occurred.
 Local law enforcement authorities are responsible for investigating violations of law within their jurisdictions.
 After investigating the crime, the local law enforcement authorities may forward the case to the county district attorney's office for prosecution, if appropriate.
 The decision whether or not to file criminal charges will then be made by the locally elected district attorney.

-Additional information is also available from the California Department of Real Estate.
+Additional information is also available from the California Bureau of Real Estate.